mikelau13/pjx-sso-identityserver/README.md

 Usually you can edit the `hosts` file with `sudo nano /etc/hosts` on Linux, or the file is located at `C:\Windows\System32\Drivers\etc\hosts` for Windows.

-To start the docker container:
+To start the docker container (app will run at https://pjx-sso-identityserver):

 ```bash
 docker-compose up
 ```

-Or, run this command line in terminal:
+Or, run this command line in terminal  (app will run at http://localhost:5001):

 ```bash
 dotnet run